Colin White (ice hockey, born 1997): Playing career

 White signed a professional tryout (PTO) agreement with the Pittsburgh Penguins on September 9, 2023.
 He was invited to training camp and was one of five forwards working for the final two spots on the roster after the penultimate round of cuts.
 On October 7, White signed a one-year deal with the Penguins.
 However, he was assigned to the Penguins AHL affiliate, the Wilkes-Barre/Scranton Penguins, to start the 2023–24 season.
 White was limited to 21 games in the AHL due to injuries, scoring five goals and ten points.
 He was recalled by Pittsburgh on January 13, 2024.
 He made his Pittsburgh debut that night against the Carolina Hurricanes.

 Following an 11-game stint with the Penguins in which he was held pointless, White was claimed off waivers by the Montreal Canadiens on February 22, 2024.
 He made his debut for the Canadiens that night against the Penguins.
 White made 17 appearances with the Canadiens and was held without a point for the remainder of the season.

 As a free agent, White went initially un-signed before agreeing to a one-year AHL contract with the San Jose Barracuda, the primary affiliate to the San Jose Sharks, on August 13, 2024.
-Midway through the season, having posted 10 points through 20 appearances with the Barracuda, White was signed for the remainder of the season to a one-year league minimum contract with the San Jose Sharks on January 24, 2025.
+Midway through the 2024–25 season, having posted 10 points through 20 appearances with the Barracuda, White was signed for the remainder of the season to a one-year league minimum contract with the San Jose Sharks on January 24, 2025.
 He signed a one-year contract with the Sharks on July 1, 2025.

+On July 30, 2026, White was signed to a one-year, two-way contract by the New Jersey Devils.